 Improvements in historic districts.
 Provides that certain requirements for an alteration to a historic site or a historic structure do not apply to a construction project that is funded by the state and that involves the substantial alteration, demolition, or removal of a road or a sidewalk within the boundaries of the property of a historic site or a historic structure.
 Requires a person who intends to perform a construction project on a road or a sidewalk within the boundaries of the property of a historic site or a historic structure to submit an application for a certificate of approval with the division of historic preservation and archeology (division) before the person may begin work on the proposed construction project.
-Requires the division to determine not later than 30 days after the date the person submits an application for a certificate of rails to issue a determination regarding the proposed construction project's impact on the historic site or the historic structure.
-Provides that if the division fails to issue a determination regarding the proposed construction project at the historic site or the historic structure.
-Provides that certain requirements for an alteration to a historic site or a historic site or a certificate of approval, the person may begin work on the construction project at the historic structure.
-Provides that certain requirements for an alteration to a historic site or a historic site or the historic structure.
+Requires the division to determine not later than 30 days after the date the person submits an application for a certificate of approval whether the proposed construction project will have an adverse impact on the historic site or the historic structure.
+Provides that if the division fails to issue a determination regarding the proposed construction project's impact on the historic site or the historic structure within 30 days after the date the person submits an application for a certificate of approval, the person may begin work on the construction project at the historic structure.
+Provides that certain requirements for an alteration to a historic site or a historic structure do not apply to a construction project that is funded by the federal government.

 Children in need of services.
 Provides that a child who is: (1) a victim of certain offenses; and (2) unlikely to receive necessary care, treatment, or rehabilitation without the intervention of the court; is a child in need of services.
-Provides that a child who: (1) lives in the same household as an adult who committed an offense against another child who lives in the household that resulted in a conviction or judgment; or (2) lives in the same household as an adult who lives in the household and is awaiting trial; and is unlikely to receive necessary care, treatment, or rehabilitation without the intervention of the court is a child in need of services.
+Provides that a child who: (1) lives in the same household as an adult who committed an offense against another child who lives in the household that resulted in a conviction or judgment; or (2) lives in the same household as an adult who has been charged with an offense against another child who lives in the household and is awaiting trial; and is unlikely to receive necessary care, treatment, or rehabilitation without the intervention of the court is a child in need of services.

-SEA 386 Effective: May 1, 2018 Code Citations: 36-7-15.6
+Effective: May 1, 2018 Code Citations: 36-7-15.6